Visit 12 most famous, beautiful and interesting bridges in Prague – travel guide including things to see, history and fascinating stories.

 There are of course more bridges over the Vltava river outside the centre of Prague, but you probably won’t see most of these.
 Towards the Prague 5 and beyond you’d find the Zavodu Miru bridge, Radotin Bridge, Branik Bridge, Barrandov Bridge and Vysehrad Railway Bridge.

 It’s worth mentioning that the Branik Bridge is also known as the Bridge of Intelligence because when it was being built in the mid 50s the majority of workers were doctors, lawyers, teachers, writers, actors who because of their political views or because there was no need for them in the new communist way of working world, were forced into manual type of jobs, such as builders and labourers.
-This was the reason why the bridge is called the bridge of Intelligence.
+This was the reason why the bridge is called the Bridge of Intelligence.

-The idea of bridging the two sides of Vltava at Branik (and Mala Chuchle on the other side) was already born in the beginning of the 20th century.
-The first projects were put together in the 1920s but if wasn’t until after the second world war, when the Czech government decided that the newly deployed intelligent labourers need something useful to do.
+The idea of bridging the two sides of Vltava at Branik (and Mala Chuchle on the other side) was already born at the beginning of the 20th century.
+The first projects were put together in the 1920s but it wasn’t until after the second world war, when the Czech government decided that the newly deployed intelligent labourers need something useful to do.
 If you can detect sarcasm in my voice, then you’d be right…

 Today, the bridge is mainly used for goods trains or when the trains are on diversion from Beroun to Prague.

 There is also a green tourist path that you can follow from Branik to Mala Chuchle and beyond.

 This railway bridge connects the Prague districts of Vyšehrad (Výtoň) and Smíchov.
 It is mainly used for railway transport, but pedestrians can also walk across via footbridges which are on both sides.
 It’s quite an experience when you are on the bridge and the train is going by, but you get a great view of Vysehrad on one side and Naplavka and Smichov on the other side.